News

 Since this last occurred back in 2016, let's take a look back at the snowfall during the 2016 – 2017 season.
 Data was limited to the major resorts, courtesy of BestSnow.net.

-Overall, the history of the past six weak La Nina winters tell us that Montana’s Northern Rockies tend to be near to slightly above average in snowfall.
+Overall, the history of the past six weak La Nina winters tells us that Montana’s Northern Rockies tend to be near to slightly above average in snowfall.

 Having said all of this, for skiers and snowboarders, keep in mind that when it comes to finding the best conditions, it’s all about timing.
 To have the best chance of enjoying the deepest powder, our recommendation is to book a trip 7-10 days in advance.